seriyps/mtproto_proxy/README.md

 ### Only allow connections with 'dd'-secrets

+This protocol uses randomized packet sizes, so it's more difficult to detect on DPI by packet sizes.
 It might be useful in Iran, where proxies are detected by DPI.
 You should disable all protocols other than `mtp_secure` by providing `allowed_protocols` option: